이 페이지는 현재 영어로 제공되지 않습니다.

 In 1993, I was in Mukri Pahar where I made first recordings in common Paharia language and produced outreach cassettes for the Paharias.
 Those recordings were used by the "Friends Missionary Prayer Band" missionaries for years and gave excellent results.
 Many new congregations were formed and a number of churches started.
 Then FMPB missionaries bought many of our Good News picture books and Look Listen and Live Picture books and still they are using those to teach believers as well as non-believers and children.
 Recently I met my old friend Solomon, who again asked me to work with him, and make some new recordings in SAURIA, KUMHAR BHAG and MAL PAHARIAS (Pahari dialects).
 I agreed and sent him scripts and instructions.

 Solomon called his co-workers from the 3 different Paharia language groups.
 They worked together and translated the scripts, composed songs and chose musicians, singers and speakers.
-Most of our language helpers were illiterate and they had to work night and day to prepare their respective groups.
+Most of our language helpers were oral communicators and they had to work night and day to prepare their respective groups.
 It took more than a week of hard work - and that was only the beginning!

 Getting to the place for recording was very tiring and difficult.
 Roads were bad and public transport non-existent.
 When we arrived we found that there was no electricity and no telephones.
 The nearest market was 20km away and we had to hire a jeep to bring a generator and other vital supplies.